coriolinus/oauth2-article/article.md

             )
 ```

-There's just a little more that needs to go in your settings, and then you're all set:
+There's just a little more that needs to go in your settings ([example](https://github.com/coriolinus/oauth2-article/blob/master/settings.py)), and then you're all set:

 ```python
 AUTHENTICATION_BACKENDS = (